 k6 performance insight checks

-All the requests from the test run are listed in chronological order and also assess the failures and success execution rates with the average time it took for all the requests and also the total number of requests executed.
+All the requests from the test run are listed in chronological order.
+The results also assess the failures and success execution rates with the average time it took for all the requests, including the total number of requests executed.

 k6 performance insight http requests